Before and after gallery

 IPL or Intense Pulsed light is a treatment for skin rejuvenation.
+While people call IPL a laser it is actually not a laser and uses broadband light to treat the skin.
 IPL is used to correct the skin’s appearance by diminishing red and brown discoloration.
 It also improves skin’s tone and texture by increasing the skin’s elasticity and promoting the production of new collagen.

 While IPL has traditionally been used to correct skin photo-damage, recent studies have shown that it can also be used to prevent further damage and skin aging.